 During the implementation of the program, the health mobile units have travelled far and wide to help a number of patients.
 During the 2nd phase of the program alone, more than 960 doctors had volunteered their services to the program.

-program 2018 - 2022
+"OPAP in the Neighborhood" program 2018 - 2022

-KILOMETERS DISTANCE HAS BEEN COVERED
+KILOMETERS DISTANCE HAS BEEN COVERED BY OUR MOBILE MEDICAL UNITS

-HAVE BEEN VISITED
+LOCATIONS ACROSS GREECE HAVE BEEN VISITED